 - Article 13 Laws inconsistent with or in derogation of the fundamental rights.

-- Originally, constitution provided for 7 basic fundamental rights, now there is only six rights, one Right to property U/A 31 was deleted from the list of fundamental rights by 44th amendment act 1978.
+- Originally, the constitution provided for 7 basic fundamental rights, now there are only six rights, one Right to property U/A 31 was deleted from the list of fundamental rights by 44th amendment act 1978.
 It made a legal right U/A 300-A in Part XII of the constitution.

 Right to Equality: Art.
 14 to Art.
 18

 - Article 14- Equality before the law.

 - Article 15- Prohibition of discrimination on the grounds of religion, race, caste, sex.
 Or place of birth.

 - Article 16- Equality of opportunity in matters of public employment.

 - Article 17- Abolition of the untouchability.